ibm-build-lab/terraform-ibm-cloud-pak/README.md

 ## Owners

 Each module has the file `OWNER.md` with the collaborators working actively on this module.
 Although this project and modules are open source, and everyone can and is encourage to contribute, the module owners are responsible for the merging process.
-Please, contact them for questions and maintenance.
+Please, contact them for any questions.